How to Get Cast on ‘Saturday Night Live’

 SNL

-What are the best audition tips for “Saturday Night Live”?
+What are the best audition tips for joining the “Saturday Night Live” cast?

 Here are some words of wisdom from “SNL” cast members and writers: